Q1. How do I fix a Sensor fault?

 A3.
 The difference between these temperature readings are;

-- The “Roof” temperature is the temperature reading of the water in your solar collectors on your roof.
+- The “Roof” Temperature is the temperature reading of the water in your solar collectors on you roof.

 Q4.
 Why is my Pool or Roof temperature reading incorrect?